 As a business owner or marketing strategist, growing your brand is a priority.
 Keeping up with innovations in society is crucial to get consumer feedback and maintain a good reputation.
 On the other hand, there could be factors that are sabotaging your business without even knowing it.
 Employees may not realize the damage that is being done before it’s too late.
 Below are some key brand mistakes that could affect your brand’s long term future.

 Reason #1: Too Many Hats

 What I mean here is spreading the brand’s positioning too thin, as some businesses want to access a wide range of potential customers.
-This strategy usually stems from the fear of communicating to a specific segment of the market and in turn limit potential sales opportunities.
+This strategy usually stems from the fear of communicating to a specific segment of the market and in turn limiting potential sales opportunities.
 However, by casting a net to everyone possible and not establishing a distinct brand personality, your business can fall flat from the competition and become easily forgotten.
-Avoid this mistake by taking time to identify what makes your brand unique and what target audience would wholeheartedly accept its mission!
+Avoid this mistake by taking time to identify what makes your brand unique and what target audience will wholeheartedly accept its mission!